-Class Participation: Students are expected to attend every class and participate in class activities, subject to the Excused Absence Policy described below.
+Class Participation: Students are expected to attend every lecture, and participate in lecture activities, subject to the Excused Absence Policy described below.
 Multiple unexcused absences will lead to a reduction in the class participation part of your grade.
-If you miss a lecture, regardless of whether the absence is excused or unexcused, it is your responsibility to learn the material missed and complete any assignments assigned.
-The student is advised to review the lecture slides and readings associated with the missed lecture.
+If you miss a lecture, regardless of whether the absence is excused or unexcused, it is your responsibility to learn the material missed and complete the assignments assigned.
+You are advised to review the lecture slides and readings associated with the missed lecture.

-Optional Research Seminars: I encourage you to attend the University of Houston Empirical Microeconomics Workshop, a weekly seminar series featuring leading researchers in applied microeconomics.
-These seminars are usually Tuesdays 4:00-5:30pm (see http://www.uh.edu/~achin/workshop/ for the schedule of speakers).
+Optional Research Seminars: I encourage you to attend the UH Empirical Microeconomics Workshop, a weekly seminar series featuring leading researchers in applied microeconomics.
+These seminars are usually Tuesdays 4:00-5:30pm (see https://uh.edu/class/economics/seminars-and-conferences/ for the schedule of speakers).
 Though seminar attendance is not counted in your grade for this class, attending seminars is an excellent way to expose yourself to current research, learn what a research paper comprises, and learn how to give oral presentations.